Steven-Grevera/Steven-Greveras-Portfolio/FAQ.md

 In order, Steven Grevera's favorite colors are purple, black and red.
 If he had to pick a single one, it would be purple.

-# Assignment Details
+### AI Statement

-AI Statement: Grammarly was used to spellcheck the writing of this assignment.
+No AI was used in the creation of this web page.

-### Prompt Used:

-Prompt O: Make an FAQ page for your website!